5 False Keto Diet Myths That Are Straight Up Ridiculous

 We need to stop thinking bacon is the enemy.

 The keto diet is a hot topic getting a ton of press for its amazing health and weight loss benefits.
 As a result, myths abound, including false comments from many low-carb critics who claim it’s “unsafe.”
-So, let’s debunk some of the common misconceptions surrounding the ketogenic diet!
+So, let’s debunk some of the popular keto diet myths!

 Myth #1: Eating fat makes you fat.

 The body creates fat when our dietary intake of carbohydrates exceeds our storage capacity.
 A diet high in fat and low in carbohydrates can encourage weight loss in the following ways:

 - Increases satiety leading to reduced hunger pains and overeating — a.k.a. you’re fuller longer.

 - Balances hormones that cause false hunger cues and the inability to burn fat — helps trigger the ketosis process.